Lymphomas of the Head and Neck

 CT scanning of the chest, abdomen, and/or pelvis is necessary for the evaluation of mediastinal, retroperitoneal, and mesenteric adenopathy.
 CT scans miss splenic involvement in 20-30% of cases of limited stage HL.

-CT scanning of the head and/or neck is mandatory for patients with a head and neck presentation; localized disease; or symptoms such as cranial neuropathies, hearing loss, vertigo, or visual changes.
+CT scanning of the head and/or neck is mandatory for patients with a head and neck presentation; localized disease; or symptoms such as cranial neuropathies, hearing loss, vertigo, or vision changes.
 The images below depict CT scan changes.

 View Image